 Who can help you at Mohawk

 Face-to-face workshops on creating rubrics and using the Rubrics tool in MyCanvas are common offerings by your CTL.
 Check out the list of CTL events or grab a group of colleagues interested in building better rubrics and book your own workshop by contacting CTL.

 CTL staff are great collaborators for rubric design and building.
-Faculty Curriculum Developers/Designers can assist as you tease out assignments’ important criteria and establish levels of performance.
-Educational Technology Specialists can work with you to optimize the Rubrics tool in MyCanvas.
+Curriculum & Program Quality Consultants (CPQC) can assist as you tease out assignments’ important criteria and establish levels of performance.
+Educational Technology Specialists (ETS) can work with you to optimize the Rubrics tool in MyCanvas.
 Get in touch!

 Assessment Guide from the Library: This guide on Assessment has rubric resources (books, articles, websites, etc.) spotlighted.